polotno-project/polotno-site/docs/store.md

 ### `store.loadFont(name)`

 Prepare the font to use on the webpage.
-You don't need to use that function is you work only on the canvas elements (they load fonts automatically).
+Text elements inside `<Workarea>` will use this function automatically.
-But it can be useful when you want to show a list of fonts somewhere in the UI.
+But it can be useful if you want to show a list of fonts somewhere in the UI.
 `store.loadFond(name)` function will add font to the webpage, so the browser can render correct font.